Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 After your procedure, you will receive specific instructions on post-operative care, including how to care for the site of the surgery, how to reduce the chances of infection and when to follow up with us.
 We will also give you information regarding specific concerns to look for at the surgical site or in your general health.

 Recovery time varies between individual patients, but most people can resume normal activities within one to two days however swelling may persist for up to several weeks.
 We use dissolvable stitches which do not need to be removed.
+Dressings are used for around 6 weeks to ensure that your bra and clothing does not place pressure on the nipple.

 Read further information about inverted nipple surgery on the Australian Society of Plastic Surgeons' website here